 Self Directed IRA

 Contribution levels for self directed Traditional or Roth IRA’s are the same.
 The fact an IRA is self-directed does not affect the contribution levels.

 The SIMPLE IRA contribution limits for 2018 are much different than the standard IRA contribution rules.
 There are two types of contribution that are made to a SIMPLE IRA.

 - Contribution by employees out of salary – The maximum value that an employee is permitted to contribute to a SIMPLE IRA plan in 2018 is $12,500.
 Like in Traditional IRA, those employees who are above 50 years in age are allowed a catch up contribution.
 The SIMPLE IRA limit for catch up contributions in 2018 is $3000.

 - An elective or non-elective matching contribution by employer – Employers can choose between non-elective or matching contributions.
 The employer has to inform the eligible employees every year on which method of contribution will be in place for that year.
 Employers can make matching contributions up to 3 percent of the employee’s participation level.
 Employers have the option to reduce the matching contribution from 3 percent salary to 1 percent of salary.
 But the employer cannot contribute less than 1 per cent.
 Employers are also not permitted to reduce the 3 percent salary limit beyond 2 full years out of the 5 year time span that ends during the calendar year where the reduction is in place.

 In case of employer opting for non-elective contributions, employers are required to make the 2 percent of the eligible employee’s salary as contribution irrespective of whether or not employee participates in salary deductions.
-For the purpose of determining the contribution, the upper salary limit to consider is set at two hundred fifty-five thousand dollars in 2012 and two hundred and fifty-five thousand dollars in 2013.
+For the purpose of determining the contribution, the upper salary limit to consider is set at $275,000 for 2018.

 Income Tax Deductions